 So you want to become a network engineer?
-I have a lot of people ask that exact question - "How can I get into Networking?" or "How do I become a Network Engineer?".
-I personally think that anyone who asks these questions and has a desire to learn about computer networks is doing themselves a big favor that will benefit them for the rest of their lives.
+I have a lot of people asking that exact question – “How can I get into Computer Networking?” or “How to become a Network Engineer?”.
+I personally think that anyone who asks these questions and has a desire to learn about computer networks is doing themselves a big favour that will benefit them for the rest of their lives.

 Network Engineer Training and Certifications